 Here the symbol file name is displayed below the symbol in the menu.
-When you place the cursor shows the symbol its Title Name above the symbol, its Title, Name and Type is displayed as a hint.
+When you place the cursor above the symbol, its Title, Name and Type is displayed as a hint.

 If you need the symbol on your drawing, you then click on OK.